 Students are required to take the College Board AP English Language and Composition exam in May.
 A culminating project acts as the final grade for this course.
 It should also be noted that junior AP English students need not be retained in the program during senior year if they do not sustain a high degree of motivation and/or do not demonstrate above-average aptitude for the material.

-Prerequisite: Students must have an A average in English for sophomore year and the strong recommendation of the student’s English 201/202 teacher.
-This recommendation will evaluate five factors of the student’s current year’s English performance: grade in English (93 or higher), writing ability, class participation skills, reading comprehension (the ability to analyze and synthesize), and the ability to meet deadlines.
+Prerequisite: Students must have a 3.0 GPA, an A average in English II or an A- for Honors English II, and a strong recommendation from the student’s English 201/202 teacher.
+This recommendation will evaluate five factors of the student’s current year’s English performance: grade in English, writing ability, class participation skills, reading comprehension (the ability to analyze and synthesize), and the ability to meet deadlines.
+On occasion, exceptions may be made to these prerequisites, provided a student submits an appeal to the Chair of the department.

 Advanced Placement English Literature and Composition, a college-level course, will provide opportunities for students to develop their ability to read critically, think clearly, and write concisely.
 This course follows the guidelines for the A.P.
 Literature and Composition program and is designed for students with confidence in their writing ability and a significant interest in critical thinking and writing.
 A.P. students will study various schools of literary criticism and do readings in literary criticism related to the works they study.
 During the course, the students will read books that they have not had a chance to explore before, exchange ideas with their classmates about the ideas they encounter in these books, and challenge the beliefs and ideas which they currently hold.
 Students will have the opportunity to read some of the finest poetry, plays, novels, short stories, and essays ever written.
 They will refine their ability to discover meaning in literature by being attentive to language, image, character, action, argument, and the various techniques and strategies authors use to evoke emotional responses from readers.
 A.P.
 Lit. & Comp. students will be expected to justify their interpretations by reference to details and patterns found in the text, to compare their interpretations with those proposed by others, and to be prepared to modify their interpretations as they learn and think more deeply.
 The mode of instruction is primarily seminar with deep experience in the Socratic Seminar.
 A.P.
 Lit & Comp students will also participate in writing workshops, peer review, and revision of their work.
 Particular emphasis is placed on the process approach to writing.
 In addition to proficiency in the modes practiced in their three previous years of study, students will write critical analyses, craft the college essay and work in some modes of creative writing.
 Finally, students will refine their skills in answering multiple choice questions about literature and writing the AP timed-write essay needed for the required A.P.
 Literature exam in May.